cdepillabout/evil-nix/README.md

 You may be wondering why there is no code explicitly calling `./configure && make && make install`.
 The `mkDerivation` function has internal support for checking if there is an Automake build system, and automatically runs these commands for us.
 Pretty convenient!
+Nix of course allows you to specify any arbitrary build commands you may want (similar to a `Dockerfile`), but in this case it is not needed.

 If this derivation is saved to a file in the current directory called `hello.nix` (and the current directory also contains the source code for the GNU Hello package), you should be able to build this derivation with a command like the following:

-> Note that this is not a _real_ derivation, and you can't actually save it to
+> Note that this `./hello.nix` file is not a _real_ derivation, and you can't
-> disk and run it as-is.
-It has been slightly modified to be easier to
+> actually save it to disk and run it as-is.
+It has been slightly modified to
-> understand.
-Checkout one of the following tutorials for an intro to writing
+> be easier to understand for people new to Nix.
+Checkout one of the following
-> real derivations:
+> tutorials an intro to writing real derivations:
 >
 > 1. [Your First Derivation](https://github.com/justinwoo/nix-shorts/blob/master/posts/your-first-derivation.md)
 > 2. [Hacking Your First Package](https://nix-tutorial.gitlabpages.inria.fr/nix-tutorial/first-package.html)